Laser Therapy for Injuries in Equine Athletes

 External Wound Healing

-Benefits of Laser Therapy for Horses
+Benefits of Equine Laser Therapy

 Interested in laser therapy for your equine and other large animal patients?
-Aspen Laser’s therapy systems come in a variety of wattages with the only true dual wavelength technology that makes treatment protocols completely customizable.
+Aspen Laser’s therapy systems come in various wattages with the only true dual wavelength technology that makes treatment protocols completely customizable.
 And our Summit and Pinnacle models are lightweight and transportable, making it easy to get treatment to where your patients are.
 Click the link below to learn more about our laser therapy systems.